@founditgood we are delighted to bring you another fine quality and healthy vegetable powder – Dehydrated curry leaves powder.

 Curry leaves are useful for hair because they are high in beta-carotene and protein content, which are instrumental in preventing hair loss and hair thinning.
 Proteins are necessary for hair growth because hair is made of protein and is also vital for hair development.
 The amino acid content that strengthens hair fibre is also high in curry leaves.

-Legal Disclaimer: The product description has not been evaluated by the food & drug administration (FDA).
-The product is not intended to diagnose, treat, cure or prevent any diseases.
+Legal Disclaimer: The product is not intended to diagnose, treat, cure or prevent any diseases.
 Information on this website is not an alternative to medical advice from your doctor or other professional healthcare provider.
 Please consult your physician or health care provider before taking any home remedies.
 Read more about our disclaimer https://www.founditgood.com/medical-disclaimer/